SFUIC/strapi-backend/README.md

-# strapi-frontend
+# strapi-backend
-Strapi-based rewrite of the SFUIC frontend
+Strapi-based rewrite of the SFUIC backend